UniDi/unidi.github.io/docs/03-Basic Principles/04-Construction-Methods.md

         Container.Bind<Foo>().FromSubContainerResolve().ByNewContextPrefab(MyPrefab);

         // Assuming here that this installer is added to the GameObjectContext at the root
         // of the prefab.
-You could also use a UniDiBinding in the case where Foo is a MonoBehaviour class FooFacadeInstaller : MonoInstaller
+You could also use a ZenjectBinding in the case where Foo is a MonoBehaviour class FooFacadeInstaller : MonoInstaller
         {
             public override void InstallBindings()